zlyreed/WSU/VHM model/BoneFiles_CT/README.md

   - Use a free software [MeshLab](http://www.meshlab.net/), check out the [tutorial](http://www.cse.iitd.ac.in/~mcs112609/Meshlab%20Tutorial.pdf).
     - Scale: in MeshLab, the transformations can be found under FILTERS / NORMALS, CURVATURES AND ORIENTATION / TRANSFORM…
     - Save as new .obj files (unit: meter)
-- Obtain the transformation for T1 (from the CT global CS to the T1 local CS; both models are provided by CJ): the same transformation will be applied to other skeletal structure below T1 to mantiain the orignal posture in CT images (we don't know the real their neutral postures)
+- Obtain the transformation for T1 (from the CT global CS to the T1 local CS; both models are provided by CJ):
   - In OpenSim, import both T1 bone models (in the CT CS and the local CS) and identify same bony landmarks in the same order
   - In MatLab, run "absoluteOrientationQuaternion.m" funtion to get the transformation (inputs: at least four corresponding points in two different CSs)
+- Apply the same transformation to other bony structures below T1 to mantiain the orignal posture in CT images (we don't know their real  neutral postures)